kaspanet/kaspad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 ### GetVirtualSelectedParentChainFromBlockRequestMessage

+GetVirtualSelectedParentChainFromBlockRequestMessage requests the virtual selected parent chain from some startHash to this kaspad&#39;s current virtual

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |